 Energy Share is an emergency fund sponsored by Southwest Gas that provides direct assistance to qualified people with unexpected financial difficulties, such as the loss of a job or a medical emergency.
 Energy Share donations are managed and distributed by Help of Southern Nevada in Southern Nevada, and FISH (Friends in Service Helping) in Northern Nevada.
+Energy Share donations are completely managed and distributed by the Salvation Army in Las Vegas and Carson City.
 One hundred percent of all donations are used to help families and individuals in need.